 3 min read

-Alabama 4-H invites everyone ages 9 to 18 to test their fishing skills through 4-H BIGGEST Catch, a virtual fishing contest!
-To participate, all you have to do is go fishing in Alabama freshwater anytime between May 24 and June 3.
+Alabama Extension invites everyone ages 9 to 18 to test their fishing skills through 4-H BIGGEST Catch, a virtual fishing contest!
+To participate, all you have to do is go fishing in Alabama freshwater anytime between June 5 and June 15.
 Once you make your catch, measure the fish, take a photo with it, and submit an online contest entry form.
-Try to catch as many different species as you can to win the biggest variety award.
-Fish as many public water bodies as possible to win the award for the biggest variety of public water fished.
-New to this year’s contest, show off your artistic side to win the biggest fish art award.
+Show off your artistic side to win the fish art award.

 Contest Categories

-1. Participants must submit their official contest entries between May 24 at 8 a.m.
-CST and June 3 at 8 p.m.
-CST using the online submission form at aub.ie/4HBiggestCatch24.
+1. Participants must submit their official contest entries between June 5 at 8 a.m.
+CST and June 15 at 8 p.m.
+CST using the online submission form at aub.ie/BiggestCatch26.

-2. All entries must include a photograph of the youth’s catch (Figure 1).
-The photograph must include the youth and their fish, the contest code AL4H24, and the total length (inches) of the fish.
-This can be written on a piece of paper and held up in the photograph or written on the participant’s hand.
+2. All entries must include a photograph of the youth’s catch (figure 1).
+The photograph must include the youth and their fish, the contest code AL4H26, and the total length (inches) of the fish.
+This can be written on a piece of paper and held up in the photograph or written on the participant’s hand or forearm. *The entry photograph may not be edited in any way.
+Do not include your name or any details other than the code and length on the photograph.

 4. Only complete entries will be considered.